joshua-williams/elegant/Writerside/topics/Elegant-Getting-Started.md

 ```

 ### Timestamps
-By default, Elegant expects `created_at` and `updated_at` columns to exist on your model's corresponding database table.
-Elegant will automatically set these column's values when models are created or updated.
-If you do not want these columns to be automatically managed by Elegant, you should define a `timestamps` property on your model with a value of false:
+By default, Elegant looks for `created_at` and `updated_at` columns in your model's database table.
+The framework automatically populates these columns whenever you create or modify a model.
+To disable this automatic timestamp management, set the `timestamps` property on your model to false:

 ```typescript
 import { Model } from '@pristine/elegant'